-Florida is a mecca for retirees but it is a big state, so how do you know which area is best for you?
+Florida is a great place for retirees but it is a big state, so how do you know which area is best for you?

-I am not an expert on real estate but I can share my thoughts on why I am happy living in the area we chose.
+I am not an expert on real estate but I can share my thoughts on why I am happy living in the sunshine state and how we chose Lakewood Ranch, located one hour from the Tampa International Airport and 25 minutes from downtown Sarasota on the Gulf of Mexico.

 Up until 2019 when she passed, my mom also enjoyed living in a gated community near my sister.
-We experienced golf, the resort style pool and clubhouse lifestyle while visiting her.
-She especially loved this area as the beautiful Gulf of Mexico beaches of Anna Maria Island are only a short drive away and she attended weekly church services by the beach during those winter months when she was a snowbird.
+We experienced playing golf, sitting by the resort style pool and dining in the clubhouse while visiting her.
+She especially loved this area as the beautiful Gulf of Mexico beaches of Anna Maria Island are only a short drive away and she attended weekly church services by the beach during those winter months when she was a snowbird, spending half the year in New York and half in Florida.

 I love the beach and can’t imagine living too far away from one.
 Florida has many!

-My days of laying out in the sun are over, but I found new adventures with horses, boating and shelling.
+My days of laying out in the sun are limited due to caution with skin cancer, but I found new outdoor adventures with horses, boating and shelling.
 I love to take visitors to lunch and the beach for a long walk or to watch the sunset.
-The white sand is so soft and the turquoise water so clear it always brings joy to my heart to live near a beach.
+The white sand is so soft and the turquoise water so clear it always brings joy to my heart to live near the beaches on the Gulf Coast.

-While I still love the ocean, I must say that I have grown to prefer the Gulf for swimming.
+While I still love the Atlantic Coast and enjoyed visiting St. Augustine for the historical feel, I must say that I have grown to prefer the Gulf Coast for swimming and looking for shells.
 It is usually very calm and clean.
-The shells are pretty and dolphins visit frequently.
+The sand is soft, water clear, and dolphins visit frequently.
 I find that the times I have been to the ocean side, the riptides can be dangerous and I’ve witnessed jellyfish or man-o-war sightings.
 Ouch!

-Florida has quite a few but near me there are actually three within easy driving distance.
+Florida has several international airports including Tampa and Sarasota quite within easy driving distance of me.
 The airports are clean and the Sarasota airport so convenient that it makes traveling less of hassle in a time when masks and long lines for security can make traveling less joyful.

-Unfortunately, mass transit such as trains and busses isn’t really something that Florida has embraced so renting a car to visit is your best bet.
+Unfortunately, public transportation such as trains and busses isn’t really something that Florida has embraced so renting a car to visit is your best bet.

 Something to consider when moving to Florida, is crowds and traffic.
 If you do plan to work or basically leave your home, it is good to know that during the high season, January – March, the roads are very crowded and it will take twice as long to get to the same place it did during the summer.